How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Integral domain, UFD, PID

-A {\em principal ideal domain} (in short, {\em PID}) is an integral domain such that every ideal is principal.
-An {\em irreducible element} or {\em prime} of a PID is a nonzero element which is a non-unit\footnote{A unit of a ring is an element which has a multiplicative inverse.} and which can not be expressed as a product of two non-units.
+A in a ring $R$ is a nonzero element $f$ such that $fg = 0$ for some nonzero $g \in R$.
+An is a ring without zero-divisors.
+An or {\em prime} of an integral domain is a nonzero element which is a non-unit\footnote{A unit of a ring is an element which has a multiplicative inverse.} and which can not be expressed as a product of two non-units.
+The notion of prime elements is modeled after properties of prime numbers; indeed, the prime elements in the ring of integers are precisely the prime numbers (and their negatives).
+A (in short, {\em UFD}) is an integral domain such that every non-unit can be represented as a product of irreducible elements and this representation is unique up to multiplication by a unit or reordering of the irreducible factors.
+The ring of integers is a UFD, and so are polynomial rings (in a finite or infinite number of variables) over the integers or over a field.
+The ring of integers satisfies the additional property that each of its ideals is {\em principal}, i.e.\ generated by a single element.
+An integral domain with the latter property is called a (in short, {\em PID}).
 The following is usually called the ``fundamental theorem'' or the ``structure theorem'' of finitely generated modules over a PID.
 Its proof can be found in any standard introductory abstract algebra text, e.g.\ \cite{dummit-foote}.

 \begin{thm} Let $M$ be a finitely generated module over a PID $R$.
 Then

 for some $r, \alpha_1, \ldots, \alpha_k \geq 0$ and primes $p_1, \ldots, p_k$. \end{thm}